 Wheat (Triticum aestivum L.) is a fundamental crop that supports global food security, sustaining billions and propelling rural economies globally.
 Nonetheless, as climate change escalates, persistent droughts have become a significant danger to wheat output, especially in dry and semi-arid areas.
 The unpredictable rainfall, elevated temperatures, and heightened evapotranspiration have substantially undermined yield stability, jeopardizing advancements in global food systems (Mohammadi, 2018).

 To meet the anticipated 60% increase in global wheat consumption by 2050, it is essential to improve yields and strengthen resilience to drought stress (Reynolds et al., 2021).
 Irrigation- based solutions, while beneficial, are becoming increasingly unsustainable in arid places.
-Consequently, developing drought-tolerant cultivars is the most pragmatic and sustainable approach to alleviate output reductions (Mohammadi, 2018).
+Consequently, developing drought-tolerant cultivars is the most pragmatic and sustainable approach for alleviating output reductions (Mohammadi, 2018).

 This review emphasizes traditional, trait-based methods for enhancing drought tolerance in wheat, avoiding molecular or biotechnological strategies.
 We investigate the physiological, morphological, and agronomic characteristics that impart drought tolerance, the difficulties in phenotypic selection, and the prospects of genetic resources, traditional selection indices, and ideotype breeding.
 The objective is to furnish a thorough and accessible resource for plant

-breeders, agronomists, and agricultural scientists dedicated to creating wheat varieties suited for water-scarce conditions.
+breeders, agronomists, and agricultural scientists have been dedicated to creating wheat varieties suited to water-scarce conditions.

 Global Context and Consequences